ninxsoft/mist-cli/README.md

 # Download a specific macOS Installer version for
 # Intel Macs, with a custom name:
-mist download "11.4" --application --application-name "Install %NAME %VERSION%-%BUILD%.app"
+mist download "11.4" --application --application-name "Install %NAME% %VERSION%-%BUILD%.app"

 # Download a specific macOS Installer version
 # and generate a Disk Image with a custom name:
-mist download "11.4" --image --image-name "Install %NAME %VERSION%-%BUILD%.dmg"
+mist download "11.4" --image --image-name "Install %NAME% %VERSION%-%BUILD%.dmg"

 # Download a specific macOS Installer build and generate
 # a codesigned Disk Image output to a custom directory: